Biliary Tract Disorders

-In more severe cases of inflammation, doctors may treat pain, nausea, and provide nutrients through an IV.
-Your doctor will asses whether your gallstone should be removed right away.
+In more severe cases of inflammation, doctors may treat pain, and nausea, and provide nutrients through an IV.
+Your doctor will assess whether your gallstone should be removed right away.
 In some cases, it may be better to wait 24-48 hours for some of the inflammation to subside.
 Gallstones may pass without further treatment or may require removal through surgery or endoscopy.

 If any of the pancreatic tissue becomes infected (pancreatic necrosis), your doctor may recommend antibiotics.

-After the pancreas becomes less inflamed, your doctor may recommend complete removal of your gallbladder.
+After the pancreas becomes less inflamed, your doctor may recommend the complete removal of your gallbladder.
 This procedure, known as a cholecystectomy, greatly reduces your chances of having gallstone pancreatitis in the future.

 Sphincter of Oddi Dysfunction